-Mobile broadband is generally used by those who do not want a fixed landline and/or those who want access to broadband on the go - perhaps when travelling to business meetings or working at external locations.
+Mobile broadband is handy if you don't want a fixed landline and want access to broadband on the go

-Your smartphone may give you access to the internet, but working on documents is difficult, nigh on impossible, on a screen so small.
+Your smartphone may give you access to the internet, but working on documents can be extremely difficult on a screen so small.
 Plus, it can be costly if you exceed your monthly data allowance.

-Mobile broadband could be a suitable choice for students, too.
-Unlike standard broadband it should not require a contract and could help to avoid awkward conversations over bills or internet usage with housemates.
+Mobile broadband could be suitable for students, too.
+Unlike standard broadband it shouldn't require a contract and could help to avoid awkward conversations over bills or internet usage with housemates.
 You won't need to ask your landlord about getting a broadband connection to the house, either.

 Availability in your area depends on network coverage and signal strength.
-If the aerials have not been upgraded to 3G or 4G then speed and connectivity can suffer significantly.
+If the aerials haven't been upgraded, then speed and connectivity can suffer.

 If you're considering mobile broadband for use at home, there are a few things to think about beforehand.

-As with other types of broadband, the speed advertised isn't usually the speed you receive.
-This is why speeds are promised with a qualifier of 'up to', because you might not get anywhere near the top speed offered.
+As with other types of broadband, the speed advertised isn't usually the speed you get.
+This is why speeds are promised as 'up to', because you might not get anywhere near the top speed offered.

-If you're accessing the internet to use data-heavy streaming services like Netflix or LoveFilm or are a regular online gamer, the speeds offered by mobile broadband may be insufficient for your needs and it's unlikely to be the most cost-effective option.
+If you're accessing the internet to use data-heavy streaming services like Netflix, or are a regular online gamer, the speeds offered by mobile broadband may not be enough and it's unlikely to be cost-effective.

 To use mobile broadband you'll need a special type of modem-router - often referred to as a mobile hotspot - or a SIM card, like the one found in your mobile phone.
-Many new laptops have 3G broadband modems built in - it's worth checking before getting in touch with your network operator, as the antenna found in your laptop may perform better if it's newer.
+Many new laptops have 3G or 4G broadband capability built in, so it's worth checking before getting in touch with your network operator.

-A dongle is the most common modem used to access mobile broadband - it looks like a typical USB stick, but newer ones can be smaller.
+A dongle is the most common modem used to access mobile broadband - it looks like a USB memory stick.

-If you want to share mobile broadband across your household, a router will be necessary.
-These can be expensive though, and you may find fixed line broadband more appropriate for your family's needs.
+If you want to share mobile broadband across your household, a mobile hotspot router will be needed.
+If this is the case though, you may find fixed line broadband more appropriate for your family's needs.